dryanakiev/VehicleUnitTesting/README.md

 This class-specific behavior is a good item to test.
 Under your second TODO, write a test to verify that the constructor sets the gasTankLevel field.

-##TestGasTankAfterDriving()
+## TestGasTankAfterDriving()
-Add a test for the third TODO, ìGasTankLevel is accurate after driving within tank rangeî.
+Add a test for the third TODO, ‚ÄúGasTankLevel is accurate after driving within tank range‚Äù.

 Your test must use the Car method Drive()